wenzelorland/0x/fcc_solidity/README.md

 , here we can directly interact with the deployed contracts and addresses.
 It's essentially an interactive python shell with browny in the background

+## Contract Interfaces
+When saving a contract interface into brownie's *interfaces* folder, it is common practice to put an I (upper capital i) in front of the contract name.

+I.e. when referring to Weth.sol one puts IWeth.sol.
 ## External Dependencies
 Telling brownie external dependencies by including this into the brownie-config.yaml file
 dependencies: